dwalldorf/timetrack/docker/containers/redis/README.md

 # timetrack redis

-Run with `make run-env` or `docker-compose up -d mongo` from project root.
+Run with `make run-env` or `docker-compose up -d redis` from project root.

 ---